Tips and Tricks for CAT Examination

 - Section I: Verbal Ability and Reading Comprehension (VARC),

 - Section II: Data Interpretation and Logical Reasoning (DILR),

-The process of Normalization is an established practice for comparing candidate scores across multiple Forms and is similar to those being adopted in other large educational selection tests conducted in India, such as the Graduate Aptitude Test in Engineering (GATE).
+The process of Normalization is an established practice for comparing candidate scores across multiple Forms.
+It is similar to those being adopted in other large educational selection tests conducted in India, such as the Graduate Aptitude Test in Engineering (GATE).
 For normalization across sections, we shall use the percentile equivalence.

-Candidates who can apply for CAT should fulfill any one of the following conditions
+Candidates who can apply for CAT should fulfil any one of the following conditions.

 - Completed a Bachelor’s degree with the required percentage of marks.

 - Completed professional degree (CA/CS/ICWA) with a required